 One of the best methods to ensure your phone screen is kept clean is to use a screen cleaning kit.
 These all-in-one cleaning kits come with everything you need to ensure your phone is left reasonably clean without any germs.
 Typically, these kits will include a microfibre cloth and cleaning spray.
 The spray acts to kill germs and bacteria, while the cloth helps to remove dirt with ease.
 Compared to things such as surface wipes or soap and water, screen cleaning kits offer a safer, cleaner, heavy-duty option and ensure you have all the tools you need to maintain a clean, germ-free device.

 Are you looking for a kit which you can take with you in your bag day-to-day?
 Then the oneo All in One Screen Cleaning Kit is a great choice.
 With great portability, this compact travel size kit from oneo is easy to use and features a cleaning spray and microfibre cloth in the same product.
-The soft, microfibre cloth is great at picking up any bits of dirt or gunk leftover or for wiping up the cleaning solution.
+The soft, microfibre cloth is great for picking up any bits of dirt or gunk leftover or for wiping up the cleaning solution.

 How to clean your phone with a screen cleaning kit: